 TIP: Budgeting takes a lot of discipline, and it could be quite overwhelming the first time around.
 However, there are several budgeting software and tools to make your life easier.
 For example, you can try using free software like Personal Capital to automate the tracking, or you can try a more hands-on approach like a Cash Envelope Budgeting System.

 Step #3 Put a System in Place to Minimize the Accounting Work

 The accounting responsibilities will successfully kill any budget.
 Make it simple.
 To start with, I suggest you start using the cash budget envelope system.

 Now the only rule is that you do not spend more money than you have in your envelope.
 Always be sure your budget is doing its job.

 Step #4 Review the Budget, Income, and Spending — Fix Any Issues

 You might find that it is hard to make your budget work.
 There are two common reasons.

-- You regular expenses are too high.
+- Your regular expenses are too high.
 These are set amounts every month and include things like insurance, cable, phones, internet, and electricity.
-If you have cut your spending down and still have trouble spending less than you earn, you will need to cut some of these services – phone, cable, and/or internet.
+If you have cut your spending down and still have trouble spending less than you earn, you will need to cut some of these services – phone, cable, or internet.

-- Your income is too low You could make extra money on Ebay, Craigslist, or even a garage sale.
-These short term solutions should give you time to look for another part time job or make money from home.
-You could even consider a small business with a low start up cost.
-Here is 9 weird ways to make extra money.
+- Your income is too low.
+You could make extra money on eBay, Craigslist, or even a garage sale.
+These short-term solutions should give you time to look for another part-time job or make money from home.
+You could also consider a small business with a low start-up cost.
+Here are some ways to make extra money.

-Anyone out there spend less than you earn?
+Anyone out there spends less than you earn?
 What are your tips, ideas, or suggestions?